Countdown (game show)

-In the early years, the show had multiple assistant presenters, including Carol Vorderman who was hired for Series 1 to check calculations in the numbers round and her role expanded to include placing the number and letter tiles.
-She left in 2008 at the same time as Des O'Connor and was replaced by Rachel Riley.
-Susie Dent has been the permanent lexicographer since 2004 and appears in "Dictionary Corner" alongside a celebrity guest.

-The two contestants in each episode compete in three game types: ten letters rounds, in which the contestants attempt to make the longest word possible from nine randomly chosen letters; four numbers rounds, in which the contestants must use arithmetic to reach a random target number from six other numbers; and the conundrum, a buzzer round in which the contestants compete to solve a nine-letter anagram.
+The two contestants in each episode compete in three game types: ten letters rounds, in which they attempt to make the longest word possible from nine randomly chosen letters, four numbers rounds, in which they must use arithmetic to reach a random target figure from six other numbers, and the conundrum, a buzzer round in which the contestants compete to solve a nine-letter anagram.
 During the series heats, the winning contestant returns the next day until they either lose or retire with eight wins as an undefeated "Octochamp".
 The best eight contestants are invited back for the series finals, which are decided in knockout format.
 Contestants of exceptional skill have received national media coverage and the programme, as a whole, is widely recognised and parodied within British culture.